Hotshot824/antlr-judge/readme.md

 This is an simple tool to judge the correctness of the ANTLR grammar file.
 In order to assist teacher assistants in the CCU compiler design course.

+-   [x] ANTLR to generate the parser and lexer.
+-   [x] ANTLR TestRig to print the parse tree.
+-   [ ] Using the Java code to generate the parse tree.
+-   [ ] Using the C++ code to generate the parse tree.
+-   [ ] Travesal the parse tree using the visitor pattern Java/C++ code.

+Currently, the tool using `diff` to compare the parse tree string, spilit the string by the newline character, and compare the string line by line.

+#### Requirements

+-   Linux
+-   ANTLR jar file > 4.9.2
+-   Java JDK > 17
+-   clang++ > 12.0.0
+-   make > 4.3

 ---

 ### Usage

+Create the missing directories and put in required files.

 File Structure:
 ```bash